SAP-samples/teched2023-DA271/exercises/ex0/README.md

 You'll need to upload data into all tables from CSV files.
 For SAP TechEd & Guided Experience, the respective data could be loaded from a connected SAP HANA Cloud system, but since your space has no connection to it, you'll need to provide the data manually

 *   Download the [zip file containing all CSVs from Github](../../model/DA271%20-%20all%20CSVs.zip)
-*   Extract the zip file into a folder of your choice on your hard drive
+*   Extract the zip file into some folder on your hard drive
 *   In Data Builder, choose tab Tables.
 This will filter the objet list on the tables only
 * For each and every table in the list (puh, yes, this is painful :frowning:), do the following steps
     *   Open table by clicking on its name in Data Builder